 Is the cost to the registrant to recover/renew a domain name post expiration but prior to the imposition of any Registry Redemption Grace Period different to that one charged for renewal prior to expiration?
 If the cost is different, does it vary or is it the same for every domain name at any point in time during the Auto-Renew Grace period?
 If so, what does this variance depend on (e.g. time of renewal, estimated value of the domain, cost burden of recovery for registrar?)

-Six registrars indicate that the RAE may recover the domain name at least for a certain period (in some cases as short as 3 days) for the normal renewal fee.
-In other cases an additional fee may apply, which in certain cases is the same as the fee charged for recovery of the domain name during RGP.
+Five registrars indicate that the RAE may recover the domain name at least for a certain period (in some cases as short as 3 days) for the normal renewal fee.
+In other cases an additional fee may apply, which in certain cases is the same as the fee charged for recovery of the domain name during RGP or may be unspecified.

 At what point after expiration is the DNS changed so that the domain name no longer resolves to the RAE’s web site?
 Where does it now point to,(e.g. PPC, renewal page)?